enildacoelho/enildacoelho/README.md

 ## 📚 Current Work
 I'm currently working on:
-- Developing predictive models for water quality assessment
+- Developing predictive models for evapotranspiration
 - Exploring the impact of climate change on water availability
-- Building open datasets for water resource studies
+- Data visualization for climate

 ## 📫 Let's Connect